ShizukaDonaghue/serene-meditation/README.md

 * The website was created with [HTML](https://html.spec.whatwg.org/).
 * [CSS](https://www.w3.org/Style/CSS/Overview.en.html) was used to add styling to the website.
 * [Gitpod](https://www.gitpod.io/) was used to create, edit and preview the codes.
+* [Git](https://git-scm.com/) was used for version control and tracked changes in the codes.
 * [GitHub](https://github.com/) was used to store the codes and deploy the website.
 * [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) were used extensively while adjusting the objects in the website for different screen sizes.
 * The website was validated using [W3C HTML Validation Service](https://validator.w3.org/) and [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).